Altinn/altinn-studio/README.md

   dotnet run -p App.csproj
   ```

 The app and local platform services are now running locally.
-If you have configured your hosts.
-The app can be accessed on altinn3local.no.
+If you have configured your hosts as [described in the prerequisites](/src/studio/README.md#prerequisites), the app can be accessed on altinn3local.no.

 Log in with a test user, using your app name and org name.
 This will redirect you to the app.